-Before smartphones, kids used to write their private thoughts in diaries (remember those?) and they’d be mortified if anyone read their secrets.
+Before smartphones, kids used to write their private thoughts in things like diaries (remember those?)
+They would have been mortified if anyone read their secrets.

 Now, they can share them with total strangers for feedback and comment, and they can do so without anyone knowing who they are.
 They can jump on, chime in, and get out…anonymously.

 This type of app should create some concern for parents, as it has for online safety and mental health experts.
-Most of these are billed as safe places to share private thoughts, but almost all have been marred by abuse and incidents of cyberbullying.
+Most of these are billed as “safe places” to share private thoughts, but almost all have been marred by abuse and incidents of cyberbullying…or worse.

 Some apps that were widely used in the past few years have shuttered due to ongoing problems.

-Yik Yak, an online bulletin board aimed at high school and college students, anonymously connected users who were within a 5-mile radius.
+Yik Yak was an online bulletin board aimed at high school and college students.
+The app anonymously connected users who were within a 5-mile radius.
 Plagued by incidents of abuse, cyberbullying, and links to criminal behavior, Yik Yak shut down in April 2017.

-Secret, an app that encouraged users to divulge “secrets” through text and photos, also had issues with privacy and cyberbullying.
-It folded in 2015.
+The Secret app encouraged users to divulge “secrets” through text and photos.
+It also had issues with privacy and cyberbullying and folded in 2015.

-Early reviews and reports are already showing that Sarahah is following in the footsteps of other anonymous apps, deteriorating into a potential cyberbullying tool.
+Early in its life, Sarahah began following in the footsteps of other anonymous apps, deteriorating into a potential cyberbullying tool.
 Privacy is also a concern as the app uses the phone’s contact list for messaging people you know.
 There are some safer settings that can help protect kids and keep their information safe, but users could still be subject to abusive behavior.

 Highlighted as the “only anonymous app with positive vibes,” users are not allowed to write their own messages in tbh.
 Instead, they connect with friends and choose pre-selected phrases and positive compliments.
 Rated 12+ in the App Store, the app is designed in a game format where users anonymously answer questions about friends in a poll format.
 They can earn gems every time their name is chosen.

-The app has raised privacy concerns as it collects contact info from the phone and requires users to provide grade level (essentially, their age) and location to find the school they attend.
+The app has raised privacy concerns as it collects contact info from the phone.
+It also requires users to provide a grade level (essentially, their age) and a location to find the school they attend.
 There is also no verification in place to prevent adults from creating accounts and pretending to attend a particular school.

-An incredibly popular app with at least 30 million users and over 200 million interactions in 2016, Whisper allows users to anonymously share secrets that are then paired with an image.
+An incredibly popular app with over 30 million users, Whisper allows users to anonymously share secrets that are then paired with an image.
 A large percentage of these confessions are sexual in nature, and the majority of users are women between 18-34, according to the company.
 The app does have a 17+ rating on the App Store, but is only rated “Teen” in Google Play.
 Most experts agree this app has no place on a child or teen’s phone.

 This app is designed to allow anonymous posting of texts and images to those in your own school.
 Users allow the app to find their school through geolocation and require verification through Facebook (not a popular app with teens anymore!)
 Advertised as a way to share and reach out to those near you, After School has made some significant improvements over the past couple years, after a controversial start.